Terrace Gardening/Rooftop Gardening

 - Create a perfect theme, choose plants as per design, to create beautiful landscapes.

 - Don’t be more excited to grow all the plants at the first attempt.
-Make a list of the plants you are planning to grow and grow one by one and arrange them in the terrace according the heat and light requirements.
+Make a list of the plants you are planning to grow and grow one by one and arrange them on the terrace according to the heat and light requirements.

-- Be prepared with failure at initial stages, due over care, over watering, overfeeding can lead to failures.
+- Be prepared with failure at initial stages, due to care, overwatering, overfeeding can lead to failures.
 Don’t get disappointed, learn from mistakes.

 - Wear gloves when working in your garden.

 - Be prepared with all types of insects.